 11. Trevor Noah

-“Here’s a video of Trevor unintentionally seducing Stephen Fry through the Xhosa language on the show QI.”
+Here’s a video of Trevor unintentionally seducing Stephen Fry through the Xhosa language on the show QI:

 12. Viggo Mortensen

 The King of Gondor had a crazy childhood in multiple countries.
 He was born in the states to Danish and American parents and partially raised in South America.
-In addition to English, Danish, and Spanish, he also speaks French, conversational Italian and bits of Catalan.
+In addition to English, Danish, and Spanish, Viggo also speaks French, conversational Italian and even bits of Catalan.
 You can see him act completely in Spanish if you watch the historical fiction film Alatriste.

-Here’s a video of him speaking Danish:
+Here’s a video of Viggo Morensen speaking Danish:

-Want to speak a new language?
+Ready to learn a language?